Rescue Heroes (TV series)

-Rescue Heroes is a Canadian animated television series produced by Nelvana.
+Rescue Heroes (later known as Rescue Heroes: Global Response Team) is an animated adventure television series produced by Nelvana.
 Based on the Fisher-Price toy line of the same name, the television series tracks the adventures of a team of emergency responders who rescue people from various disasters.

-The series premiered in Canada on Teletoon on October 2, 1999, and ran for three seasons.
-On November 18, 2003, a film titled Rescue Heroes: The Movie was released, but became a final episode for the series.
-In the U.S., the series aired on both CBS, as part of the CBS Kidshow from 1999 to 2000; and The WB, as part of Kids' WB, from 2001 to 2003.
-Repeats aired on Qubo in 2009 until it ceased in 2021.
+The series premiered in Canada on Teletoon on October 2, 1999, and ran for three seasons until December 18, 2002.
+On November 18, 2003, a film titled Rescue Heroes: The Movie was released, making it the final episode for the series.

 Overview

 Rescue Heroes focuses on a group of rescue personnel who aim to save lives around the world from both natural and man-made disasters.

 The headquarters, also known as the Mountain Action Command Center, is where team leader Billy Blazes, along with team members Wendy Waters, Jake Justice, Jack Hammer, Ariel Flyer, and Rocky Canyon, reside.
-Calls for help come into the command center through Warren Waters, the director and chief dispatcher of the Rescue Heroes.
+Calls for help come into the command center through Warren Waters, the director and chief dispatcher of the Rescue Heroes as well as Wendy's father.

 The television series aims to show how to handle emergency situations, as well as how to deal with personal issues, such as disagreements.
 At the end of most episodes the Rescue Heroes would give safety tips and discuss how to handle the conflict presented in the episode.
 The episode would then usually conclude with the motto "Think like a Rescue Hero, think safe."